 Defaulting on an IRS Installment Agreement

-Three actions will trigger a default of an installment agreement:
+Three actions will trigger a default of a tax payment plan under an existing agreement:

 If a taxpayer defaults, the IRS will terminate the agreement.
 In such a case, the taxpayer will have to pay the balance of the tax in full.
 Alternatively, the taxpayer may request an Appeal or attempt to negotiate a new installment agreement with the government.